 “The dawn chorus was a whistling roar by now, the sound of a thousand males calling out love to a thousand silent females ready to choose and make the world new.”Prodigal Summer

 Prodigal Summer is one of my all-time favourite books.
-It’s a novel about life – and the slow unwinding of a summer – rather than any large plot points, which sets it apart form the “whodunnit” storyline of Where the Crawdads Sing.
+Rather than having any big plot points or revelations, it’s a novel about life – and the slow unwinding of a summer.
+This sets it apart from the “whodunnit” storyline of Where the Crawdads Sing.

 That said, it’s a beautiful story of self-sufficient women living life their way in nature, in this case the Appalachian mountains, which overlaps with the nature-loving protagonist of Delia Owens’ novel, Kya Clark.

-The Middle of Somewhere was one of my recommended books to read during burnout.
-It’s easy to read in a weekend and offers a welcome change of scenery – the John Muir Trail in the Sierra Nevada mountain range of California.
+The Middle of Somewhere was another book I read during burnout.
+It’s easy to read in a weekend and offers a welcome change of scenery – the John Muir Trail in California’s Sierra Nevada mountain range.

 “… home was not just a cabin in a deep woods that overlooked a placid cove.
 Home was a state of mind, the peace that came from being who you were and living an honest life.”The Great Alone

-Kristin Hannah tells the story of a desperate family seeking a new beginning in the near-isolated Alaskan wilderness, only to find that their unpredictable environment is less threatening than the erratic behavior found in human nature.
+In this bestseller, Kristin Hannah tells the story of a desperate family seeking a new beginning in the isolated Alaskan wilderness, only to find that their unpredictable environment is less threatening than the behavior of people within it.

 “It had only to do with how it felt to be in the wild.
 With what it was like to walk for miles for no reason other than to witness the accumulation of trees and meadows, mountains and deserts, streams and rocks, rivers and grasses, sunrises and sunsets.
 The experience was powerful and fundamental.
 It seemed to me that it had always felt like this to be a human in the wild, and as long as the wild existed it would always feel this way.“Wild: A Journey From Lost to Found

 How can I not mention Wild?
-Cheryl Strayed’s memoir of hiking the Pacific Crest Trail is essential reading if you love spending time in nature alone.
+Cheryl Strayed’s memoir of her time hiking the Pacific Crest Trail to come to terms with life and loss is essential reading if you love spending time in nature alone.